COLLEGE OF EAST ASIAN STUDIES

 Three more courses in economics or government that have a substantial component on East Asia.

-All East Asian studies majors are expected to study abroad to develop their language competency and acquire a more concrete grasp of a specific East Asian cultural context.
+All CEAS majors are required to study abroad to develop their language competency and acquire a more concrete grasp of a specific East Asian cultural context.
 This requirement may be fulfilled through a semester or, preferably, one year in an approved program.
-The study-abroad requirement may also be fulfilled through two summers abroad.
-These two summers may be spent in language study (in an approved program) and/or by carrying out a structured and preapproved research project in an East Asian country, supervised by a member of the East Asian studies faculty.

 All majors must complete a written or (with approval) creative project during their senior year.
 This should involve the use of East Asian language materials to the extent that the students' preparation permits.
 There are several ways in which this requirement can be fulfilled:

 - Write a substantial essay, focusing on East Asia, as assigned in a regular class.
 The instructor must approve of this project and may suggest revisions as needed.
 Similarly, faculty approval is required also for a creative project done in the context of a class or as a tutorial.
 If the class instructor is not an East Asian studies faculty member, the essay or the creative arts project must be approved by the student's East Asian studies advisor.
 Please note that this class can simultaneously fulfill other requirements.

-- Write a one-semester senior essay in a tutorial, preferably given by an East Asian studies faculty member.
+- Write a one-semester senior essay in a tutorial, preferably given by a CEAS faculty member.
 The tutorial may be for a full credit or for 0.5 credit.

-- Write a senior thesis, typically in a two-semester tutorial with an East Asian studies faculty member.
+- Write a senior thesis, typically in a two-semester tutorial with a CEAS faculty member.

 - Furthermore, each student will be expected to present his or her research at a poster presentation toward the end of the spring semester of the senior year.
 This presentation is in addition to and apart from the actual research project.